Jaguars coach says Bortles 'best I've seen him'

 "I think he's doing a nice job," Marrone said Monday afternoon.
 "I really do.
 For me, personally, it's the best I've seen him."

-Marrone joined the franchise in 2015 as the offensive line coach, but has said previously that he didn't pay complete attention to other position groups until after he took over as the interim head coach in Week 16 last year.
+Marrone joined the franchise in 2015 as the offensive line coach, and has said previously that he didn't focus on other position groups until after he took over as the interim head coach in Week 16 last year.

-While Marrone may not have been referencing the 2015 season -- during which Bortles set single-season franchise records for passing yards (4,428) and touchdown passes (35) -- his frame of reference does cover training camp and the preseason.
+So Marrone may not have been referencing the 2015 season -- during which Bortles set single-season franchise records for passing yards (4,428) and touchdown passes (35) -- but his frame of reference does cover training camp and the preseason.
 That makes his comments significant because Bortles has been up and down since camp began on July 27.

 Media is only allowed to watch the first 20 minutes of practices, but Marrone said Bortles seems more relaxed and his footwork is better than it was before Marrone opened up the competition between Bortles and Chad Henne on Aug.
 17.